Filters

 Choosing the Perfect Fabric

-The base for a chikankari kurta begins with selecting the right fabric, usually smooth and lightweight materials like muslin, voile or soft modal that can truly accentuate the fine embroidery.
+The base for garment creation begins with selecting the right fabric, usually smooth and lightweight materials like muslin, voile or soft modal that can truly accentuate the fine embroidery.
 These fabrics gracefully drape around the body.
-Opting for modal or viscose chikankari kurtas allows more vibrancy in the hues whereas cotton and muslin offer a more muted and vintage aesthetic.
+Opting for modal or viscose fabric allows more vibrancy in the hues whereas cotton and muslin offer a more muted and vintage aesthetic.

 Designing the Intricate Patterns

 Chikankari embroidery draws from a rich repertoire of motifs and patterns like leaves, flowers, vines, plants, birds and geometric designs.
 Skilled artisans first chart out unique layouts and starter dots on the fabric manually to guide the needlework.
-The patterns interweave beautifully to create a harmonious visual energy in chikankari kurtas and tops.
+The patterns interweave beautifully to create a harmonious visual energy in Lucknowi Kurti and tops.

 Block Printing the Foundation